gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ##### The Outcast

-<div class="caption">Men without worldly advantages.
-They beg Jesus for mercy
+<div class="caption">Men without worldly advantages, they beg Jesus for mercy
 and are answered.</div>

 <table class="twelve-believers">